spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/4-monitoring.md

 ### Prometheus

 To install Prometheus and Grafana, follow the [Monitoring with Prometheus and Grafana](%currentPath%/installation/local/docker-customize/) Docker Compose instructions.
-This will bring up Spring Cloud Data Flow, Skipper, Apache Kafka, Prometheus, and prebuilt dashboards for Grafana.
+Doing so brings up Spring Cloud Data Flow, Skipper, Apache Kafka, Prometheus, and prebuilt dashboards for Grafana.

-Once all the containers are running, you can access the Spring Cloud Data Flow Dashboard at http://localhost:9393/dashboard
+Once all the containers are running, you can access the Spring Cloud Data Flow Dashboard at http://localhost:9393/dashboard.

-Also you can reach the Prometheus UI at http://localhost:9090/graph and http://localhost:9090/targets
+You can also reach the Prometheus UI at http://localhost:9090/graph and http://localhost:9090/targets.

-You can access the Grafana dashboard at http://localhost:3000 using the credentials:
+You can access the Grafana dashboard at http://localhost:3000 by using the following credentials:

+- user: `admin`
+- password: `admin`

 Now you can deploy a custom Task application (`task-demo-metrics`) and define two tasks (`task1` and `task2`):